quite/mumla/README.md

 Weblate](https://hosted.weblate.org/engage/mumla/) -- thanks for gratis hosting
 of our libre project!

+## Repository submodules

+Note that this Mumla git repository has submodule(s).
+You either need to clone it using `git clone --recursive`, or you need to get the submodule(s) in place after cloning:

+    git submodule update --init --recursive

 ## Building on GNU/Linux

 TODO: Building is only verified to work using JDK 11.
 So you typically want